-This thick and hearty Texas No-Beans Chili is deeply flavored thanks to an authentic blend of spices, plenty of tomatoes, and a generous portion of ground beef.
-You’ll love the sizzling Southwest flavor of this meaty, no-beans chili recipe!
+This thick and hearty No Bean Chili Recipe is deeply flavored thanks to an authentic blend of spices, plenty of tomatoes, and a generous portion of ground beef.
+You’ll love the sizzling Southwest flavor of this meaty Texas chili recipe!

-Yes, this recipe is a low-carb option!
-Chili with beans contains more carbs, so this one is a good choice for those limiting carbs for health and lifestyle reasons.
+- Low-carb.
+This recipe is a low-carb option!
+Chili with beans contains more carbs, so this one is a good choice for those limiting carbs for lifestyle reasons.

 - Olive Oil: For sautéing.
 I recommend using a lighter olive oil, since extra virgin does not handle heat as well.